Deliver “Delight and Passion” to people

-Sayaka Koga is a spatial designer who specializes in spatial concept design centered on communication and is active in a wide range of fields as an all-round player.
-Since joining the company, Koga has been committed to concept design experiences.
-She talks about the appeal of working at NOMURA and what she values in her work.
+Sayaka Koga is a spatial designer who excels at communication-centered spatial concept design and is active in a wide range of fields as an all-around player.
+Since joining the company, Koga has been committed to concept design experiences, and she talks about the appeal of working at NOMURA Co.,Ltd. and what she has valued in her work.

-Mainly in charge of spatial concept design centered on communication. concept design "experiences"
+I primarily handle spatial concept design centered on communication.
+My concept design focus is on "experience."

-Koga: "While many teams specialize in a specific area, our team works in a wide range of areas, including offices, commercial facilities, showrooms, and displays.
+Koga: "While many teams specialize in specific areas, our team handles a wide range of projects, including offices, commercial facilities, showrooms, and displays."

-Another thing that sets us apart from other concept design teams is that we are often involved from the launch of the project.
-Based on the idea that the role of concept design is to absorb the customer's issues and solve them, we are involved in projects from the concept creation phase."
+Another difference from other concept design teams is that we are often involved from the initial planning stages.
+Based on the idea that the role of concept design is to understand the client's challenges and solve them, we are involved in projects from the concept creation phase."

-There are many things that I can only understand by talking directly to customers, store staff, and other people on the front lines, or by visiting the site.
-The basic process concept design is to exchange opinions with many different people, pick up on problems and key words, get ideas from them, and then elevate them into spatial concept design."
+There are many things we can only understand by directly listening to customers and store staff, or by visiting the site ourselves.
+The basic concept design involves exchanging opinions with many people, picking up on their problems and key phrases, and then drawing inspiration from that to elevate it into spatial concept design."

 Currently, Koga is working on multiple projects in parallel, but Koga's style is to co-create projects with customers.